ashwinschronicles/ashwinschronicles.github.io/content/pages/landing-page-about-me.md

 Thanks for joining me!

-I am Ashwin Kumar K, a Dual Major (B.E Electronics and Instrumentation & Int.
+I am Ashwin Kumar Karnad, a Dual Major (B.E Electronics and Instrumentation & Int.
 MSc Physics) student at BITS Pilani KK Birla Goa campus (Batch of 2017-22)

 I had always wanted to publish some of my projects and experiments on a public platform so that people working on similar projects can give and take ideas.
 It also serves as a way to showcase the experience that I have gained while doing such projects.